JiayuLi-997/DAF-for-churn/README.md

 python Churn-Feature-Extraction.py --data_path "../../data/" --cox_feature_path "../D-Cox-Time/Checkpoints/fold-XXX/D-Cox-Time" --save_path "../../data/Churn-Features/"
 ```

-In our paper, we report the predictoin results with the best AUC.
+In the paper, we report the predictoin results with the best AUC.
 The hyper-parameters for each model and feature group in our paper are as follows:
 ```
 # Example
 ## LR